nikhilpatel87/drumkit/README.md

 Drumkit Sample

-Press the keys on the screen to simulate their respective sounds.
+Press the keys on the screen to simulate their respective sounds.<br/>

-I would like to eventually add a record feature.
+Check it out here: https://nikhilpatel87.github.io/drumkit/